Make-School-Courses/CS-1.3-Core-Data-Structures/Lessons/Class11.md

 **NOTE: Fill in with the appropriate items**

-1. Identify and describe
-1. Define
-1. Design
+By this end of this lesson, students should be able to...

+1. Explain in general how divide-and-conquer algorithms are structured
-1. Implement
+1. Implement a popular divide-and-conquer algorithm such as merge sort

 ## Topics
 - [Divide-and-conquer]&nbsp;[recursion]: divide, conquer, combine